UbiquityRobotics/raspicam_node/README.md

 ## Calibration

 The raspicam_node package contains a calibration file for the raspberry PI camera versions 1 and 2.
-The procedure for calibrating a camera is only necessary if you change the lens or image size used.

 A tutorial
   [Monocular Camera Calibration tutorial](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration)